Team Qameta Legacy

 Identify unused Routes in Ruby on Rails

 Rails routes map URLs of a Ruby on Rails application to controller actions.
 As a project grows, many new routes get added and older ones might become obsolete.
 Cleanup of unused routes is a good practice to keep the codebase clean and maintainable.
+This article shows how you can identify unused routes in Ruby on Rails before 7.1 and after 7.1 with built-in tooling.

 Working with Legacy Ruby on Rails: spring.gem fork() Crash